Ivrit and Israel Studies are included within the Jewish Education framework

 The ‘A Taste of Israel’ programme provides students with a shorter but full opportunity to visit the main sites of interest.
 Students develop a bond with Israel and develop their own relationship with the Jewish State.
 They spend two weeks touring and engaging in active volunteering.

 Approximately 60 students attend the Lavi Schemes, from October to December or January to March.

-The Taste of Israel Programme enables students to tour across Israel, seeing the main sites of historical and cultural interest whilst engaging in Social Action programmes.
-Approximately 140 students attend the Taste of Israel visit each year.
+The 'A Taste of Israel' Programme enables students to tour across Israel, seeing the main sites of historical and cultural interest whilst engaging in Social Action programmes.
+Approximately 140 students attend the 'A Taste of Israel' visit each year.